Tea for Two, £2,450

 The Other Art Fair, 6-9 October

 Dameon’s works are often considered as well-crafted, realistic examinations of the modern condition within a historical context.
 The work subtly engages viewers to contemplate the continuity between past and present, embedded in the human narratives he weaves through his art.
 The melancholic and often underlying tragic images in Dameon's work, are not faded photographs of times past in an album, but are still vivid connections to times which seem familiar and recent, because of the relevance of things unchanged.

 Dameon considers the human condition and contemplates the experiences of alienation, despair and abuse of power inherent in modernity.
 He traces historically recurring patterns of political thought and behaviour in the west since antiquity.
-Fore fronting a new renaissance in painting through his contemplation of historic recurrence; the repetition of similar events in history, which have been written about in various forms and described in the 19th century by Friedrich Nietzsche.
-If there are lessons to impart, they are found in such recurring patterns.
+Fore fronting a new renaissance in painting through his contemplation of historic recurrence; the repetition of similar events in history, if there are lessons to impart, they are found in such recurring patterns.